spacemit-com/bianbu-docs/en/user_guide/package_management.md

 ## Install or Update a Package

-For example, to install or update the package `hello`, use:
+To install or upgrade a specific package — for example,  `hello` — run the following command:

 ```shell
 apt-get install hello